6 Common Air Conditioner Smells Explained and How to Repair the Issue

 • Electrical problem.

-Electrical malfunctions should be examined quickly to prevent a fire.
-If you detect burning plastic when your air conditioner is operating, shut it off and contact us at 717-383-4479 right away.
+Electrical problems should be inspected immediately to prevent a fire.
+If you detect burning plastic when your air conditioner is running, turn it off and contact us at 717-383-4479 immediately.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there might be mold growing inside your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold makes.
+A powerful ammonia odor means there might be mold spreading inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold creates.

 How to Fix It

-Mycotoxins are hazardous to your wellness.
-That’s why you should have a professional like Strine's Heating & Air Conditioning look at your air conditioner and ductwork and clean it when recommended.
+Mycotoxins are hazardous to your well-being.
+That’s why it’s important to have a specialist like Strine's examine your air conditioner and ductwork and clean it when recommended.

-Our Professionals Can Take Care of Odd Air Conditioner Smells Rapidly
+Our Specialists Can Take Care of Unpleasant Air Conditioner Smells Fast.

-You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your noxious air conditioner, give us a call at 717-383-4479.
-We’ll determine the issue quickly and fix it at a fair price.
+You deserve to be cozy in your house and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your noxious air conditioner, reach us at 717-383-4479.
+We’ll figure out the problem quickly and take care of it at a fair price.